sparkfabrik/company-playbook/content/working-at-sparkfabrik/one-to-one-meetings.md

 ## Scheduling

-Three (3) one-to-one meetingd are scheduled each year.
+Three (3) one-to-one meetings are scheduled each year.
 All employees with a role in operations will attend the meeting with a designated HR representative.
 Each employee must [get ready for the meeting compiling her ISC](/working-at-sparkfabrik/impact-scoring#how-scoring-happens) with her team leader.
 Optionally junior developers ISCs [may be compiled with the help of a senior team mate](/working-at-sparkfabrik/impact-scoring#how-scoring-happens) and their one-to-one conducted by a lead developer.